rvesse/airline/docs/guide/index.md

 This is used to denote features that are only available in newer versions of the library or where behaviours have changed across versions.

+Where a specific optional module is required then you may see the following:

+{% include req-ver.md version="3.0.0" module="airline-jpms-resources" %}

 ## Definitions

 Before you get started reading this guide it is useful to introduce the terminology that Airline uses to make sure you